-Do you need a usability study completed by HCDE graduate students?
-In HCDE's one-quarter usability studies course (HCDE 517), students engage in product and user research, formulate an appropriate usability study, design and execute that study, and analyze and report on their findings.
-Project proposals due January 3, 2017.
-Details and application here »
+HCDE welcomes usability study proposals from industry and academic partners.
+In HCDE's usability studies course, students engage in product and user research, formulate an appropriate usability study, conduct the study, and analyze and report on their findings.

 - Deadline to submit projects: December 20 (priority); January 5 (firm deadline)